Claws Out: How to Address Your Cat’s Biting Habits

 Introducing a new cat to the home can be a stressful experience for both you and your pet.
 To ensure that aggression or biting does not occur, it’s important to take certain steps before bringing in the newcomer.

-• Firstly, isolate the existing cats from each other by setting up two separate rooms with all of their necessities such as food bowls, litter boxes and toys so they have time alone while getting used to each others’ scents.
+• Firstly, isolate the existing cats from each other by setting up two separate rooms with all of their necessities, such as food bowls, litter boxes, and toys, so they have time alone while getting used to each other’s scents.
 This is also an opportunity for you to bond with them individually and gain their trust.

-• Secondly, gradually introduce them over several days, allowing supervised visits between them until they become comfortable around one another; remember patience is key here!
+• Secondly, gradually introduce them over several days, allowing supervised visits between them until they become comfortable around one another; remember, patience is key here!

-• Finally, on the day of introduction keep distractions like loud noises or unfamiliar people away – anything that could trigger fear-based responses should be avoided at all costs.
+• Finally, on the day of introduction, keep distractions like loud noises or unfamiliar people away – anything that could trigger fear-based responses should be avoided at all costs.

 By following these guidelines when introducing your new feline friend into your household, you are giving yourself and your pets the best chance of success without any aggressive or biting behaviors occurring.